Salt & Wind Travel

 Yosemite National Park Via Tioga Pass

-People are often surprised to learn that you can enter Yosemite National Park from the east.
+People are often surprised to learn you can enter Yosemite National Park from the Eastern Sierra.
 Open from spring to fall (depending on snowfall), the jaw-dropping Tioga Pass connects the 395 to Yosemite.
+To do so, turn onto the 120 at the Lee Vining Mobil (stop at Whoa Nellie Deli for some BBQ!), then ascend the pass into the park.

-To do so, turn onto the 120 at the Lee Vining Mobil (make sure to stop at Whoa Nellie Deli for some BBQ!), and then ascend up the pass into the park.
-The pass itself is dramatic and worth a drive in and of itself.
-Even if you don’t enter the park, you can go on hikes just outside around Ellery and Saddlebag Lakes.
+The pass itself is dramatic (as it’s the highest pass in California) and worth a drive in and of itself.
+Even if you don’t plan to enter the park, you can enjoy spots outside like Ellery and Saddlebag Lakes.

 Mono Lake